benem3000/router_mcs_check/README.md

 `./routermcs.sh`

-Profit!
+Share the results if desired.
+Ensure you copy the grave accents " ``` " that preceed and folow the results to ensure the formatting is preserved. (a.k.a. code markdown)

+___
-_Additional arguments available for debugging purposes, they are not recommended for the average user and include (-v or --verbose to provide more information from certatin functions and -d or --debug to enable logging and xtrace)_
+Additional arguments available for debugging purposes, they are not necessary for the average user.

+-c or --csv : Exports the final parsed results to a .csv file in your current directory.

+-v or --verbose : Prints live execution commands and raw output streams to the console.

+-d or --debug : Activates full Bash tracing and saves raw unparsed frame captures to .log files for deep troubleshooting.
+___